 - Familiarize yourself with the Undergraduate Conduct Board hearing process, found on our website.
 Again, your disciplinary advisor will serve as a valuable resource for helping you prepare for the hearing and understand what will occur during and after the hearing.

 - Dress appropriately for the hearing and show up on time.

-- The panel will make a determination about each potential policy violation based on clear and convincing information (or preponderance of evidence in discrimination and/or harassment-based allegations).
+- The panel will make a determination about each potential policy violation based on clear and convincing information (or preponderance of evidence in sexual misconduct and/or harassment-based allegations).
 In most circumstances, the panel will deliver its decision to you immediately following the hearing.
 Your advisor can help you process and reflect on the outcome when the hearing has concluded.

 - You will receive a hearing report outlining the outcome and a brief explanation of the reasoning of the panel.
-The report letter will also include information on how to submit an appeal based on the three specific grounds listed in the Duke Community Standard: A Guide for Undergraduates.
+The report letter will also include information on how to submit an appeal based on the specific grounds listed in the Duke Community Standard: A Guide for Undergraduates.

 Status as a Student